N0tCreative/Telestrations_CPP/README.md

 (using tree pruning algorithm). once you have a valid set of permutations then reorder them until you have covered every possible ordering or you reach one that satisfies both (1) and (2).

+Optimization research:
+Condition (2) checking:
-look into using a table for who can send to who instead. this might be faster to prove that it would be impossible to never send to the same person twice.
+-look into using a table for who can send to who instead. this might be faster to prove that it would be impossible to never send to the same person twice.
+-this type of issue seems similar to an euler/hamiltonian path problem (since odd numbered players never gets an optimal solution in testing thus far) but ive been unable to simplify to a euler/hamiltonian path problem that results in a confirmation that its impossible for odd numbers

+Permutation Generation:
+-did more reasearch into (1)generating the list of permutations since this seemed like a general problem that would have already been solved and it turns out i was right these type of permutations are called latin squares, and one can be used to create several others that are isotopic to it. unfortunately being able to swap columns and rows, symbols (book numbers), and that you can flip the order completely is something i already knew about and decided against due to the large amount of repitition (repeatedly checking the same permutation set) that would be involved. also just creating one isotopic class would not cover all possible solutions, also as far as i can tell (2) still has to be checked after the latin square generation is done regardless of method, so it seems that generating the permutations cannot be further optimized using known algorithms.